wil-gerard/wil-gerard/README.md

-Software engineer and open-source contributor with a focus on modern full-stack development and UI engineering.
-Skilled in JavaScript/TypeScript, React, Node.js, and design-driven front-end architecture.
-I blend engineering fundamentals with a strong foundation in visual design to build accessible, scalable, and user-centered web applications.
+Javascript focused software engineer with a background in graphic design.
+Usually somewhere near cats, coffee, or a climbing wall.